By Nicholas Cox August 2, 2022

 Why Align Account Reconciliations with Financial Reporting?

-Aligning account reconciliations and financial reporting ultimately improves the integrity of financial results and gives Finance and stakeholders increased confidence.
+Aligning account reconciliation and financial reporting ultimately improves the integrity of financial results and gives Finance and stakeholders increased confidence.
 But even beyond those benefits, significant time and cost benefits can be realized.
 Increased levels of visibility and control can also be gained.

 Not yet convinced of the benefits?
 Here are 5 key reasons to align account reconciliations with financial reporting: